anitab-org/anitab-forms-web/README.md

 ## License

-Mentorship System is licensed under the GNU General Public License v3.0.
+Open Source Programs project is licensed under the GNU General Public License v3.0.
 Learn more about it in the [LICENSE](LICENSE) file.